-When the program is complete, if the machine is turned off or the acid or bicarbonate connectors are pulled during Chemical Disinfection/Dwell before the needed time was over, the machine comes up with Mandatory Rinse after power on.
-During pulling acid, returning acid to its rinse port.
+When the program is complete, if the machine is turned off or the acid or bicarbonate connectors are pulled during Chemical Disinfection/Dwell before the needed time was over the machine comes up with Mandatory Rinse after power on.

 If the machine has performed any program other than rinse or heat disinfect before, the Chemical Disinfection/Dwell program always starts with a Pre-Rinse for 7 minutes (or 10 minutes if Diasafe Filter is selected in Hardware Options of Service Mode) to rinse out concentrate or any disinfectant.
 The Pre-Rinse time is displayed on the screen.